hpsaturn/hpsaturn.github.io/_posts/2025-07-03-clockworkpi-uconsole.md

 kermit48 /dev/pts/16
 ```

 On the kermit terminal, you are able to navitage to any directory and send commands with `send xxx`.
-Previosly you should start in the emulator, the kermit server with `server` command or with the RIGHT SHIFT + RIGHT ARROW.
+Previosly you should start in the emulator, the kermit server with the `server` command or with the RIGHT SHIFT + RIGHT ARROW shortcut.

 ![x48ng uconsole kermit demo](/assets/img/uconsole_x48ng_kermit_demo.jpg)
+(left: kermit tranfering a file. right: x48ng receiving this file)

 ### ROM state backups